KayMaks/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

 ## Study Design
-The data used for this project was provided in the zip file below: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip This data was originally obtained from the website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data used for this project was provided in the zip file below, and was collected from accelerometers from the Samsung Galaxy S smartphone used by the subjects: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip This data was originally obtained from the website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones